AntonyRLee/Cabinet/README.md

-This repository is a source for regulating the environment of a cabinet which will dry, cure and ferment food stuffs.
+This repository is a source for regulating the environment of a cabinet which will dry, cure and ferment food stuffs

 It consists of:

 + Python control code to maintain specified temperature (C) and relative humidity (%RH) conditions
 + MySQL code to create the management databases for recording measurements from sensors
 + Theoretical considerations for the physics which governs the fluid dynamics of the air and temperature (Navier-Stokes equations)

-We are continually looking to improve every aspect of this repository: code, datebase, theory.
+We are continually looking to improve every aspect of this repository: code, datebase, theory

 Backgroud: